Google Firebase

 If you haven’t copied it earlier in the process, you can find it in your Firebase account settings, on the Cloud Messaging > Web Push Certificates tab.

-Use the following procedure to migrate from an older version of Firebase to Firebase V1.
+Use the following procedure to migrate from an older version of Firebase legacy FCM APIs (deprecated in June 2023, to be removed in June 2024) to HTTP V1.

 1. Go to Settings iconSettings > Apps & Services.